earthcubearchitecture-project418/p418Vocabulary/README.md

 The [guide](https://developers.google.com/search/docs/data-types/dataset) suggests the following recommended fields:

 * [url](https://schema.org/url) - Location of a page describing the dataset.
 * [sameAs](https://schema.org/sameAs) - Other URLs that can be used to access the dataset page.
-This is helpful if you know of the same dataset at an aggregator's site, etc.
+A link to a page that provides more information about the same dataset, usually in a different repository.
 * [version](https://schema.org/version) - The version number or identifier for this dataset (text or numeric).
 * [keywords](https://schema.org/keywords) - Keywords summarizing the dataset.
+* [license](https://schema.org/license) - A license under which the dataset is distributed (text or URL).
+* [identifier](https://schema.org/identifier) - An identifier for the dataset, such as a DOI. (text,URL, or PropertyValue).
 * [variableMeasured](https://schema.org/variableMeasured) - What does the dataset measure? (e.g., temperature, pressure)

 <pre>